WENO-OF/WENOEXT/README.md

 1. Clone the directory with
     `git clone https://github.com/TobiasMartin/WENOEXT.git`

 2. Execute `Allwmake` to build the library

+### Note to GNU compiler:

+GNU compiler version must be higher than 7.
+For g++ < v7 an error is reported for the specialisation template syntax.
+The syntax in the code is according to C++11 standard which is available for g++ v7 and higher.

 ## Usage